erizov/Professor/semester_6/lecture_38_monitoring_production/prometheus_ml/README.md

 ## Real-World Applications

 - **Enterprise Applications**: Prometheus CI is used in production systems
-- *Efficiencye Optimization**: Applied to improve system efficiFramework **System Design**: Integral part of scalable architecture patterns
+- *Efficiencye Optimization**: Applied to improve system efficiFrameworkArchitecturetem Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Prometheus CI is the best solution for all problems" ✓ **CORRECT**: Prometheus CI has specemployc use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Prometheus CI is the best solution for all problems" ✓ **CORRECT**: Prometheus CI has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Prometheus CI is too complex to understand" ✓ **CORRECT**: Prometheus CI can be understood by breaking it down into smaller steps